 - The target: A description of the targeted consumers.

 - A frame of reference: A description of the target’s goal that will be served by the brand.
+This often means identifying the brand category.

 - Reasons to believe: Supporting evidence for claims related to the frame of reference and the point of difference.